Jiaminx7/Website/_pages/about.md

 <img src="https://jiaminx7.github.io/Website/images/Background.png" alt="Research Illustration" style="float: right; margin-left: 15px; width: 300px;">

 Hello.
-I am a third year Ph.D. student in the [Walker Department of Mechanical Engineering at the University of Texas at Austin](https://www.me.utexas.edu/), where I conducted research in the [Advanced Power Systems and Control Laboratory](https://www.apscl.me.utexas.edu/) under the supervision of Prof. [Dongmei "Maggie" Chen](https://www.me.utexas.edu/people/faculty-directory/chen).
-My Ph.D. research is founded by [Halliburton](https://www.halliburton.com/) and I finished two summer internships there.
-Before my Ph.D. career, I was a visiting researcher in the [Renewable Energy & Turbulent Environment Group](https://chamorro.mechse.illinois.edu/) at the University of Illinois at Urbana-Champaign (UIUC).
+I am an AI Application Engineer at [Fervo Energy](https://fervoenergy.com/), where I previously completed a summer internship.
+I received my Ph.D. from the [Walker Department of Mechanical Engineering at the University of Texas at Austin](https://www.me.utexas.edu/), where I conducted research in the [Advanced Power Systems and Control Laboratory](https://www.apscl.me.utexas.edu/) under the supervision of Prof. [Dongmei "Maggie" Chen](https://www.me.utexas.edu/people/faculty-directory/chen).
+My Ph.D. research was funded by [Halliburton](https://www.halliburton.com/), and I completed two summer internships there.
+Before beginning my Ph.D., I was a visiting researcher in the [Renewable Energy & Turbulent Environment Group](https://chamorro.mechse.illinois.edu/) at the University of Illinois at Urbana-Champaign (UIUC).
+I earned both my master's and bachelor's degrees from Chongqing University.

 My research centers on the integration of advanced physics-based and machine learning techniques to address complex challenges in both academia and industry.
 I specialize in the modeling, estimation, and control of diverse systems, with applications ranging from drilling automation, vehicle engineering, to fluid mechanics.
 My work aims to bridge the gap between theoretical advancements and practical implementations, driving innovation in different fields.